yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 learn.fit(lrs/10, 1, cycle_len=10, use_clr=(32,10))
 ```

-And we end up with the same results (81% accuracy for classification) nad a loss of 18.55 for the regression, which are similar to the two networks that did each task separately.
+And we end up with the same results (81% accuracy for classification) and a loss of 18.55 for the regression, which are similar to the two networks that did each task separately.
 This is not surprising because ResNet was designed to do classification so we wouldn’t expect to be able to improve things in such a simple way.
 It certainly wasn’t designed to do bounding box regression.
 It was explicitly actually designed in such a way to not care about geometry, it takes the last 7 by 7 grid of activations and averages them all together throwing away all the information about where everything came from.
-Interestingly, when we do classification and bounding box at the same time, the L1 seems a little bit better than when we just did bounding box regression, this might be beacuse the classification information backpropagated through the network helps also with the regression in an unexpected way.
+Interestingly, when we do classification and bounding box at the same time, the L1 seems a little bit better than when we just did bounding box regression, this might be because the classification information backpropagated through the network helps also with the regression in an unexpected way.

+##  2. <a name='Objectdetection'></a>Object detection

-### Multi label classification
+###  2.1. <a name='Multilabelclassification'></a>Multi label classification

 The objective now is to go from detecting one object, the biggest one, to detecting all of the  objects present in the image, what we call multi label classification.

-First we'll start by detecting all the classes prsent in the image, for this we start by constructing a new data frame, this time containing all the classes in a given image.
+First we'll start by detecting all the classes present in the image, for this we start by constructing a new data frame, this time containing all the classes in a given image.

 ```python
 mc = [set([cats[p[1]] for p in trn_anno[o]]) for o in trn_ids]